 By now it should be apparent that the creation of an online resource requires some consideration of the IP ownership of all the materials to be included and, if necessary, the seeking of permission from the owners.
-Think about an appropriate IPR management strategy right from the inception of a web resource project as this will help minimise the risks relating to copyright and other IPR infringement.
+Think about an appropriate IPR management strategy right from the inception of a web resource project this will help minimise the risks relating to copyright and other IPR infringement.
 On a simple level it is all about knowing what you have included in your resource, understanding who has what rights over it and/or any items contained in it and what are the constraints on you making them openly available or transferring to another organisation.
 IPR Management is really all about being organised.
-It needn't be a time consuming task but it is sensible to get it right at the start because trying to resolve these issues can be extremely difficult once a project has finished.
-Tracing consultants, past-colleagues and students and getting cooperation from other partners will be much more time consuming retrospectively than when you are all working towards the same project delivery.
+It needn't be a time consuming task but it is sensible to start at the outset as trying to cover all this retrospectively can be extremely difficult once a project has finished.
+Tracing consultants, past-colleagues and students and getting cooperation from other partners will be much more time consuming than at the time when you are working towards the same project delivery.

 You may ask yourself if it is really necessary to do this.
-While it is relatively easy for an author to create a web resource without regard to IPR issues, irrespective of whether it is in fact a breach of their own institution's regulations, transfer of the resource into an archive or repository will almost certainly bring these issues to light including IPR infringements which future hosting organisations will not want to inherit.
+While it is relatively easy for an author to create a web resource without regard to IPR issues, irrespective of whether it is in fact a breach of their own institution's regulations, transfer of the resource into an archive or repository will almost certainly bring these issues to light including IPR infringements which future organisations may not want to inherit.
 Remember liability for infringement will shift to them in the first instance if they do take on your resource.

-Even if you are not contemplating transferring your resource to another organisation at the moment do try to think beyond the lifetime of the project.
-Potentially you, or one of your collaborating researchers, might move institutions; or perhaps you are delivering a service that the funder will want to maintain at the end of the term of your project.
+Even if you are not contemplating transferring it to another organisation at the moment do try to think beyond the lifetime of the project and your current horizon.
+Potentially you, or one of your collaborating researchers, might move institutions; or perhaps you are delivering a service that the funder will want to put out to competitive call at the end of the term of your project.
 Good management will enable you to be flexible and readily move the resource should you want to transfer it or merely to keep it going.

-Having a good handle on the IPR in your resource could also make it easier for you to defend spurious demands to remove allegedly infringing materials.
-It would enable you to quickly identify if you have the material legitimately and potentially to establish that the material was in fact developed independently by yourself and at what date.
+Having a good handle on the IPR rights included in your resource could also make it easier for you to defend spurious demands to remove allegedly infringing materials.
+It would enable you to quickly identify if you have the material legitimately and potentially to establish that the material was in fact developed first by you independently or even before the date the complaining party can demonstrate they generated it.
+Clearly in that instance it would demonstrate their work was not original.
 Even when you know you are not at fault, receiving threatening communications is distressing and being able to revert to a sensible and well maintained record of IPR will make this less frightening.